 No Ordinary Museum

-Development of the Blackpool Museum Project
+2014: Development of the Blackpool Museum Project begins

 While you’re here…

-Have a look at the Live Blackpool website homepage for more of the latest updates.
+Go to the homepage of the Live Blackpool website for the latest updates.

-If you love the Fylde Coast you ought to sign up for our weekly email newsletter.
-It’s packed full of interesting things and will arrive in your inbox all 52 weeks of the year.
+Love the Fylde Coast?
+Sign up for your email newsletter.
+Packed full of interesting things it arrives in your inbox all 52 weeks of the year.